 - Once frozen, transfer to a reusable silicone bag, and store in the freezer until ready to use.

-- When ready to use, add a cube to your meal in the beginning of your cooking.
+- When ready to use, add a cube to your meal at the beginning of your cooking.
 This will allow it to melt while adding a burst of flavor.

 Fresh Herbs vs Dry Herbs: When to Use Each